Mi-Sex: 1986–2010: Hiatus

 Mi-Sex took a hiatus from February 1986; Stanton moved to London in April to work with Fairlight and produce feature film sound tracks.
 Gilpin remained in Australia, working with his cover band Under Rapz.

 In November 1991, while returning to his home after a gig, he was seriously injured in a major car accident, and lapsed into a coma from which he never recovered.
 He died in Southport Hospital on 6 January 1992.
 Two large benefit concerts were held in February 1992 for Steve's family.
 His partner Margaret and their children Sarah and Nick.
 One concert at Sydney's 'Hordern Pavilion' and one at Melbourne's 'Palais Theatre'.
 Many well known Australian and New Zealand artists performed.
 Jon Stevens, Marc Hunter, Mark Williams, Daryl Braithwaite, Alex Smith and Angry Anderson each sang with the remaining Mi-Sex members.
 Don Martin, Murray Burns, Kevin Stanton, Colin Bayley and Paul Dunningham.

-Ed Nimmervoll wrote in 2001: "Murray now lives outside of Byron Bay and continues with Twilight Productions and other projects in Sydney, Don is still financial controller for Bob and Pete's in Sydney, Kevin lives in Brisbane and runs his own company, Speaking Image Productions, a record label and video, film, multimedia and internet production consortium... and drummer, Paul, lives in New Zealand."
+Ed Nimmervoll wrote in 2001: "Murray now lives outside of Byron Bay and continues with Twilight Productions and other projects in Sydney, Don is still financial controller for Bob and Pete's in Sydney, Kevin lives in Brisbane and runs his own company, Speaking Image Productions, a record label and video, film, multimedia and internet production consortium also does some acting... and drummer, Paul, lives in New Zealand."
 'Bob and Pete's' was a croissant business cofounded by Yates, though he was no longer associated with the organisation by this time.

 In 2008, Yates was prosecuted for sexual acts with a 15-year-old girl in Ringwood, Victoria.